 LiveCorp is the Rural Research and Development Corporation (RDC) for Australia’s livestock export industry.
 It is funded in part through a research levy on exported cattle, sheep and goats, which is invested to improve the productivity, sustainability and competitiveness of the industry.

 The majority of LiveCorp's research, development and extension (RD&E) activity is carried out through the Livestock Export Program (LEP), which is jointly funded by Meat & Livestock Australia, the RDC for livestock farmers.
 LiveCorp is responsible for the management and administration of RD&E activities.

-Around 70% of the annual RD&E budget is allocated to projects supporting animal health and welfare.
+More than 50% of the annual RD&E budget is allocated to projects supporting animal health and welfare.
 Projects come in many different forms, including literature reviews, experimental design and field trials, and the development of systems and software.
 Resources are developed in multiple languages to support training in overseas facilities that receive Australian livestock, including in animal handling and welfare.

 Other extension materials are aimed at promoting awareness of project outcomes and increasing their adoption throughout the livestock export process.
 This includes an annual summary of current projects, produced to keep livestock exporters, the wider industry and the community informed of the LEP’s work.